WCSX

-WCSX (94.7 FM) is a commercial radio station licensed to Birmingham, Michigan, and serving Metro Detroit.
-It broadcasts a classic rock radio format and is owned by the Beasley Broadcast Group.
-The studios and transmitter are on Radio Plaza in Ferndale.
-Despite its call sign, WCSX is not affiliated with the CSX Corporation.
+WCSX (94.7 FM) is a commercial radio station licensed to Birmingham, Michigan, United States, and serving Metro Detroit.
+It broadcasts a classic rock format and is owned by the Beasley Broadcast Group.
+The studios and transmitter are on Radio Plaza in Royal Oak Township.

-WCSX transmits its signal from a tower at 951 feet in height above average terrain (HAAT) with an effective radiated power (ERP) of 13,500 watts.
-Five other Detroit radio stations transmit their signal from the same tower.
-WCSX broadcasts using HD Radio technology, with 2 additional HD subchannels.
+WCSX broadcasts in HD Radio.
+Its HD2 subchannel carries a country music format, known as "NUTune Country".
+Its HD3 subchannel carries Christian contemporary music, known as "Smile FM".